networkoptix/nx_open/vms/libs/nx_sdk/src/nx/sdk/settings_model.md

 - `"defaultValue"` - Default value of the control.
 Will be sent to the engine on applying changes.

 Certain fields are supported by some of the controls.
 - `"isActive"` - Boolean.
-Marks the control as an active one.
-It means that every change of the control value in the GUI leads to sending a settings request to the Server immediately without waiting for the confirmation with the "Apply" button.
-Results of such requests aren't saved in the Server database, and reaction of the Plugin to such requests shouldn't lead to the actual state change of the Plugin.
-The main purpose of active settings is to give Plugins a way to change the Settings Model and values on-the-fly, providing better user experience to the User.
+Marks the control as "active" - it means that every change of the control value in the GUI immediately triggers sending a request to the Server, without waiting for the confirmation with the "Apply" button.
+The request executes the code of the Active Setting handler of the entity being set up by these Settings.
+The setting values sent in such a request are not meant to be "applied" (stored in a database) - they are intended only for preparing a proper reply to the user, which may include an adjusted Settings Model, adjusted values of the GUI controls, and a message to be shown to the user or a URL to be opened in the web browser.
+    The main purpose of Active settings is to give the entities being set up a way to change the Settings Model and values on-the-fly, providing a better user experience.
+An example could be an Active combo-box which lists the supported measurement units, and the handler code which converts the entered value into the selected unit.
+- `"parametersModel"` - Settings Model JSON object.
+Applies only for controls with the `"isActive"` property set to `true`.
+Additional parameters are requested when the active control is triggered.
+    NOTE: The `"parametersModel"` model does not support items with the `"isActive"` property set to `true`.

 The Settings Model itself is a JSON object, which field `"items"` is a JSON array containing top-level Setting Models for individual Settings, and those Settings that support inner Settings